|Posted by Anna H. on March 4, 2016 at 8:05 AM|

 2) Leanan Sidhe- Somewhat similar to the vampiress, Dearg Due, Leanan Sidhe was considered The Evil Irish Fairy Muse.

 Leanan Sidhe was a beautiful, opportunistic, Irish woman, who gave musicians and poets their inspiration.
-She seduced poets and musicians with her intelligence, creativity, and magic.
+The Evil Fairy Muse seduced poets and musicians with her intelligence, creativity, and magic.

 Whenever Leanan Sidhe left them, they became depressed and died.
 Rather than sucking their blood, she would then take them back to her lair and collected their blood in a giant red cauldron.